laro/Cilia/6 .../4 Discarded Ideas.md

 ### (Smart) Pointers
-- We may user some more (or just other) characters for the "special" pointers
+- We may use some more (or just other) characters for the "special" pointers
     - ASCII
         - `Type> pointer` (_very_ difficult to read with template types, e.g. `Matrix<Float64>> matrix`)
         - `Type~ pointer` (also used for binary not and destructor syntax)